StevenMonty/MapReduceSearchEngine/NOTES.md

 * Each text file is its own document, can put them all into one dir for simplicity
 * For search and topN, you can construct the inverted indices once and reuse them if user does topN first then search term
     * Seperate map tasks?
 I think?

+## TODOs
+* Add prod.env file with the proper credentials that he would need to test my app
+* Add JavaDocs to all of my classes/methods
+* Configure the entire project as a maven proj with modules for frontend, backend.TopN, and backend.InvertedIndex to create all 3 artifacts in one build step

 * Make sure I can create the GUI jar from the command line.
 * Manually create cluster and connect app to cluster on init